The Last Thing on My Mind (Patty Loveless song)

 "The Last Thing on My Mind" is a song written by Al Anderson and Craig Wiseman, and recorded by American country music artist Patty Loveless.
 The song was released in December 2000 as the second single from her album Strong Heart.
 Rebecca Lynn Howard and Ricky Skaggs join her in background harmony on the song.

 Chart positions

-The song charted for 22 weeks on the Billboard Hot Country Singles and Tracks chart, reaching number twenty during the week of April 14, 2001.
+The song charted for 22 weeks on the Billboard Hot Country Singles and Tracks chart, reaching No. 20 during the week of April 14, 2001.